A Woman Finds True Fulfillment

 There is no man on the face of this earth that is going to fill your needs and desires.
 We need to turn that desire to the right target.
 We were created with needs and desires in order to point us and to draw us and to lure us and entice us and make us fall in love with Him to whom those desires point.
 That is true.

-It was forty years ago that 200 women gathered in Chicago at the first National Women’s Convention.
-There were only 200, and at that time, they instituted a program of consciousness-raising, of speaking bitterness, of being angry and rebellious.
+Two hundred women gathered in Chicago at the first National Women’s Convention.
+There were only two hundred, and at that time, they instituted a program of consciousness-raising, of speaking bitterness, of being angry and rebellious.

 Forty years later, and here I stand before an army that God has called.
 An army that knows it is not by might, not by power.
 The weapons we fight with are not the weapons of the world.
 They have divine power to demolish strongholds and bring evil to its knees.